Have you ever had an Investment with Bank of Scotland?

 - I was led to believe by Bank of Scotland that I would generate a larger income from this investment.

-- I was not advised by Bank of Scotland that there was a risk of losing money from my investment.
+- I was not told by Bank of Scotland that there was a risk of losing money from my investment.

 - I feel that Bank of Scotland over exaggerated how the Investment would perform compared to how it is performing right now.